JaredMaione/CorsiGame/README.md

 # CorsiGame

-## Description
+## About

-A computerized version of the Corsi test, created for my CS3160 final project.
+A computerized version of the Corsi test, created in 2019 for my Concepts of Programming Languages class.

 The Corsi task is a game designed to measure a person's short-term memory.

 It consists of several rectangles placed in random locations on the screen which light up, one at a time, in a pattern.
 The goal is to remember the sequence and click the blocks in the correct order.